 - Generally more expensive ($50-$100 range)

 If you have a dedicated area for your workouts, this type of bar may be a great option.
-I personally perform my workouts in my unfinished basement and use this joist mounted pull up bar.
+As mentioned earlier, I personally perform my workouts in my unfinished basement using this joist mounted pull up bar.